Goji-P2P/slate/source/includes/_webhooks.md

 ## WALLET_FUNDS_RECEIVED (deprecated)

-Note: This webhook has been replaced by the `WALLET_TRANSFER_UPDATE` webhook below.
+Note: This webhook is now deprecated and has been replaced by the `WALLET_TRANSFER_UPDATE` webhook below.
+Existing users of this webhook can continue to use it, however, it is recommended to move to the `WALLET_TRANSFER_UPDATE` webhook.

 This is fired when funds are received into a wallet.